yerhu01/linux-device-drivers/README.md

     lsmod
     echo sometext > /dev/serial-48024000
     ```
-    * Output in picocom
 1. Testing read()
-    * Run on target
+    * Run on target and type in picocom
     ```
     cat /dev/serial-48024000
     ```
-    * Type in picocom and outputs on target
 1. Testing ioctl
     * `serial-get-counter.c` and `serial-reset-counter.c` programs are provided and take as argument the path to the device file corresponding to the UART device and can be compiled with:
     ```